ewingjm/power-playwright/README.md

 ### Pages

-Writing tests with PowerPlaywright involves interacting with page and control interfaces.
+Writing tests with Power Playwright involves interacting with page and control interfaces.
 Page interfaces have been created to model the different types of pages currently available within a model-driven app.
 These interfaces map onto the pages documented [here](https://learn.microsoft.com/en-us/power-apps/maker/model-driven-apps/create-remove-pages#create-a-page).
 These provide you with access to the right controls for the page you are on.

 At the time of writing, the supported pages are: